ramziChbl/k8-playground/README.md

  - Try other kubernetes distributions : Rancher.
  - Use different provisioners : Salt, Chef, Puppet.
  - Use libvirt instead of Virtualbox

+## Notes
+ - Flannel is causing me a lot of headaches due to networking errors.
+After a week of solving most of them, some still remain like the inability to reach a pod in another network.
+I think I'll switch to calico